Details of adult social care during the Coronavirus outbreak.

 Visiting friends or relatives in a care home

-You can find out the latest information on our visiting care homes during coronavirus page.
+You can read more on our visiting care homes during Covid-19 page.

 Deprivation of liberty